lyrahgames/gnome-extension-glasa/README.md

     GNOME Extension: Glasa
 </h1>
 <p align="center">
-    This extension puts an icon in the panel consisting of two comic-like eyes following the cursor.
+    This extension puts an icon in the top panel consisting of two comic-like eyes following the cursor.
     It is meant as a present and not to be confused with a fully robust GNOME extension.
     Have fun with it.
 </p>